-The sand field cricket, Gryllus firmus Scudder, is the common chirping field cricket of lawns, pastures, and roadsides throughout Florida.
+The sand field cricket, Gryllus firmus, is the common chirping field cricket of lawns, pastures, and roadsides throughout Florida.

 Sand field crickets occur throughout the southeastern United States.
 To the north and west the species is replaced by the fall field cricket (Gryllus pennsylvanicus).
 In areas of contact the two hybridize to a minor extent.

 Figure 1.
-U.S. distribution of the common chirping field cricket, Gryllus firmus Scudder.
+U.S. distribution of the sand field cricket, Florida's most common chirping field cricket, Gryllus firmus Scudder.

 Sand field crickets have the most variable life cycle known for field crickets.
 During much of the year females lay some eggs that hatch within a few weeks at room temperatures and other eggs that take a month or two to hatch under the same conditions.
 Furthermore, if potentially quick-hatching eggs are exposed to cool temperatures, some lose that potential.
 Nymphal development is also variable with some developing quickly and some much more slowly, even when exposed to the same conditions.
 The effect of all this is that a female's progeny may mature over a 10-month period, with slow developers maturing at the same time as some of the progeny of their faster-developing sibs.
 In spite of the variability, there are peaks of adults in late spring (mostly from over-wintering eggs) and in fall (mostly from fast-developing progeny of spring adults).